Jead100/capstone-repo/README.md

-Here’s a `README.md` file tailored to your Django project setup (`littlelemon`) and the instructions provided.
-It includes steps for setting up the virtual environment, installing dependencies, and testing the API paths:

 ---

 # LittleLemon Restaurant Project

 Welcome to the LittleLemon Django project!
-This project is a restaurant management system built using Django.
+The Capstone project of the Back-End Developer Program.
 Below are the instructions to set up the project locally and test the provided API endpoints.

 ---